-April was National Poetry Month.
-Not only that, it was the BIRTHDAY month of the great English poet and playwright, William Shakespeare.
+April is National Poetry Month.
+Not only that, it is the BIRTHDAY month of the great English poet and playwright, William Shakespeare.
 For me, it means ADOPTING SHAKESPEARE- HIS LANGUAGE, HIS PLAYS, HIS SONNETS, and you’re invited to join in.
-The Sweet Swan of Avon (who lived from April 23, 1564-April 23, 1616) turned 457!
-To celebrate Shakespeare’s Birthday, please read Sonnet 18 aloud to someone you love.
+The Sweet Swan of Avon (who lived from April 23, 1564-April 23, 1616) turned 458!
+To celebrate Shakespeare’s Birthday, why not read Sonnet 18 aloud to someone you love?

 Shall I compare thee to a summer’s day?

 Thou art more lovely and more temperate:

 Rough winds do shake the darling buds of May,